technicalnbfc/technicalnbfc.github.io/_miniroos/about.md

           Parents, carers, or guardians can apply for a Fair Play voucher valued up to $200 for their child, which can be used towards sport and active recreation membership, registration, or participation fees with registered activity providers.
         </p>
         <p>
           More information about how to apply for Fair Play vouchers can be found on the <a href="https://www.qld.gov.au/recreation/sports/funding/fairplay" target="_blank">Queensland Government Sport and Recreation website</a>.
 Vouchers are offered in various rounds throughout the year, and you are limited to 1 voucher per child per calendar year.
-Once you have registered, email this the voucher to the club at <a href="mailto:treasurer@northbrisbanefc.com.au?subject=Fair play voucher enquiry" target="_blank">treasurer@northbrisbanefc.com.au</a>.
         </p>
       </div>
     </div>